 By virtue of an offering memorandum dated 31 July 2018 the company issued €150,000 bonds with a face value of €100 each.
 The bond's interest is payable annually on 20 August, starting from 20 August 2019.
 The bonds are redeemable at par and are due for redemption on 20 August 2028.
 The bonds are guaranteed by Exalco Properties Limited, which has bound itself jointly and severally liable for the payment of the bonds and interest thereon, pursuant to and subject to the terms and conditions in the offering memorandum.
 Furthermore, the guarantor has investment property with a carrying amount of €25,484,630 secured by special hypothec in favour of the trustee of the corporate bonds.
 The bonds have been admitted on the Official List of the Malta Stock Exchange on 21 August 2018.

 9. Trade and other payables

-2019 € 2O18 €
+Current 2020 € 2019 €

-Current Other payables Accruals and deferred income 232,516 6, 1 73 222,899
+Amount owed to fellow subsidiary Accruals and deferred income 38,452 228,857 232,516

-Trade and other payables 232,516 229,072
+Trade and other payables 267,309 232,516